Quantum robotics: Kinematics

-Alice and Bob Robots
+Alice and Bob robots

 In the realm of quantum mechanics, the names Alice and Bob are frequently employed to illustrate various phenomena, protocols, and applications.
-These include their roles in quantum cryptography, quantum key distribution, quantum entanglement, and quantum teleportation.
+These include their roles in QKD, quantum cryptography, entanglement, and teleportation.
 The terms "Alice Robot" and "Bob Robot" serve as analogous expressions that merge the concepts of Alice and Bob from quantum mechanics with mechatronic mobile platforms (such as robots, drones, and autonomous vehicles).
 For example, the Alice Robot functions as a transmitter platform that communicates with the Bob Robot, housing the receiving detectors.

-The schematic representation of the experimental setup for achieving quantum entanglement through the spontaneous parametric down-conversion process is shown in the figure.